SamCH93/twotrials/README.md

 1. `./package` The R package **twotrials** to conduct combined *p*-value function inference based on the results from two trials.

-2. `./paper` Code and data to reproduce result from the preprint: *Pawel, S., Roos, M., Held.
+2. `./paper` Code and data to reproduce result from: *Pawel, S., Roos, M., Held.
 L. (2025).
 Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation.
    <https://doi.org/10.48550/arXiv.2503.10246>*

 To cite our work, use the following BibTeX reference